simonw/datasette-auth-github/README.md

 ## Forced cookie expiration

-If you are using GitHub organizations or teams with this plugin, you need to be aware that users may continue to hold valid cookies even after they have been removed from a team or organization - generally for up to 24 hours unless you have changed the `cookie_ttl`.
+If you are using GitHub organizations or teams with this plugin, you need to be aware that users may continue to hold valid cookies even after they have been removed from a team or organization - generally for up to an hour unless you have changed the `cookie_ttl`.

 If you need to revoke access to your instance immediately, you can do so using the `cookie_version` setting.
 Simply modify your metadata to add a new value for `cookie_version` and restart or redeploy your Datasette instance: